-When the signal transfer point is once more able to transfer signals, it sends a transfer-allowed signal to each exchange concerned for each band that is allowed.
+When the signal transfer point is once more able to transfer signals, it sends a transfer-allowed signal to each exchange or signal transfer point concerned for each band that is allowed.
 The transfer-allowed signal will have the same band number as the transfer-prohibited signal.
 Following the transmission of the transfer-allowed signal, the signalling will be restored to the normal route.

-On receipt of a transfer-allowed signal, the receiving exchange will return a transfer-allowed-acknowledgement signal, and restore signalling for the circuits assigned to that band.
+On receipt of a transfer-allowed signal, the receiving exchange or signal transfer point will return a transfer-allowed-acknowledgement signal, and restore signalling for the circuits assigned to that band.